 15 July 2020

-Campaigns, like Soho Estates’ “summer festival” initiative, are pushing government to temporarily ease regulations so leisure and hospitality operators can utilise public squares and other open spaces near their venues to serve customers, with deliveries and rubbish collections being limited to particular times of the day.
+Campaigns, like Soho Estates’ “summer festival” initiative, are pushing the government to temporarily ease regulations so leisure and hospitality operators can utilise public squares and other open spaces near their venues to serve customers, with deliveries and rubbish collections being limited to particular times of the day.
 Such alfresco dining could expand the number of potential customers while maintaining social distancing and therefore help businesses survive.
 Private landlords are also considering making more outside space available.

 Private Land: Rights under a Lease, Licence or Easement